 You should expect the visit for receiving the capsule to take about 15 to 30 minutes.
-You may leave the Nuclear Medicine Unit after taking the capsule.
+You may leave the Nuclear Medicine Unit as soon as you have taken the capsule.

 Follow-up care

 Your thyroid medication will resume according to the referring doctor's instructions.
 Follow-up monitoring generally takes place at your local hospital or health centre.